Knowing the definition of metadata is far less important than understanding why metadata helps readers discover your book. But here it is anyway…

-(If this is a new work, leave blank.
-If you have made substantive changes to the original work such as adding a new preface, for example, you would type in, “revised with new preface”)
+Edition Number- (optional) (If this is a new work, leave blank.
+If you have made substantive changes to the original work such as adding a new preface, for example, you would type in, “revised with the new preface”)

 TIP: Grab the reader from the first sentence and give them to reason to read the rest of the description.
-Create an emotional connection by describing how the reader will feel or what they will learn after reading the book.
-Use keywords/key word phrases especially in the first sentence.
+Create an emotional connection by describing how the reader will feel or what they will learn from reading the book.
+Use keywords/keyword phrases especially in the first sentence.

 TIP: Write a bio in the 3rd person.
 For more information on proper Tips for Writing an Author Bio.

 BISAC Codes- (1-3) (required) BISAC Codes categorize your title into preset subjects and are highly recommended to use with all distributors.
 For a listing of all the codes.
 List out the top 3 codes in order of importance/relevance.

 TIP: It’s important to take your time and choose the best codes available the first time to help readers discover your book.
 If you are unsure which codes are best, feel free to ask a professional or search online for help.
 Even though codes can be changed, it is difficult to do so, especially with the first and primary code.

 Audience- (Choose One) Juvenile (Child 0-12), Young Adult (Children 13-18), Professional/Scholar (Adult), Trade/General (Adult), Elementary/High School (Textbook)